SuccessEbere/Success-Snake-Game/README.md

   <li>
     <h4>Lists</h4>
     <p>An example of a list in the Snake game is snake_list = [].
-This list is used to store the positions of the snake's body segments as it moves around the screen.
-Lists allow multiple related pieces of data to be stored in a single variable and can be updated during program execution.
-In this game, new positions are added to the list as the snake moves, while older positions are removed to create the effect of movement.
-As the snake eats food, the list grows longer, allowing the snake's body to increase in length.
-Using a list makes it easier to organize, manage, and update the snake's body throughout the game.</p>
+This list keeps track of the snake's body positions as it moves.
+Lists can store multiple values in one variable and can be changed during program execution.
+In this game, the list is updated continuously to show the snake's movement and growth whenever it eats food.
+Using a list helps organize and manage the snake's body efficiently.</p>

 ```python
 snake_list = []